I startle awake to hands shoving me roughly.

-“Self interest,” Lorwyn answers easily.
+“Self-interest,” Lorwyn answers easily.
 “My main job, as I said, is making tea blends.
-But the entire lab is mine.
+The entire lab is mine.
 I work here because I can experiment with whatever I want, whenever I want, without interference.
-And since Talmeri knows I’ll never give that up, I also end up with any other jobs she can’t be bothered to deal with.
+Since Talmeri knows I’ll never give that up, I also end up with any other jobs she can’t be bothered to deal with.
 Bookkeeping is bad—how are you with spreadsheets?”

 “Fine?”
 Were spreadsheets dangerous somehow?

 “Fabulous.
 Anyway, bookkeeping is bad, but it’s not as bad as supervising the boys who serve tea.
-Or having to serve customers myself because one of them is too incompetent.
-You know tea, you need a job, I have all these jobs I don’t want—you’re going to persuade Talmeri that you should run the tea room.”
+Or having to serve customers myself because one of the boys is too incompetent.
+You know tea, you need a job, and I have all these jobs I don’t want.
+So you’re going to persuade Talmeri that you should run the tea room.”